pocomane/brewed-in-the-apocalypse/bita.md

 All the protagonists have the following additional moves:

-__Feed yourself__ when the character consumes a ration of food and drink, you can delete up to 2 harm "Hungry".
+__Feed yourself__ when you, a protagonist, consume a ration of food and drink, you can delete up to 2 harm "Hungry".
 If you do not have such harm, you can record "Fed" in the character sheet.
 If you already have "Fed", you do nothing.

-__Body need__ when is the keeping time, the scenarist __Assign a harm__
+__Body need__ when is the keeping time, you, the scenarist, __Assign a harm__
-"Hungry" with value 2 to all the character.
-The hungry harm affects ALL your rolls.
-If a character has a "Fed" status, do not assign the harm, and just delete "fed" from the character sheet.
+"Hungry" two times to all the character.
+The hungry harm affects ALL the rolls of the PC.
+If a PC has a "Fed" status, do not assign the harm, and just delete the "fed" tag.
 The keeping time is the moment in the day where most of the peoples and animals sleeps.
 In the real world it would be between 3:00 or 4:00 AM.

-__KO__ when the sum of your harms is 9 or more, you are knoked out.
+__KO__ when the sum of all harms of the PC you, a protagonist, control is 9 or more, you are knoked out.
 You can no more act as the character until someone heal one or more of your harm, bringing the sum under 9.
 The scenarist __Assign a harm__ "Give help" of value 2 to all the other protagonists.
 This represents the needs to transport the body of the